wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 }
 ```

 [Components](https://vuejs.org/v2/guide/components.html) are the building blocks within Vue.js.
 Each of your pages will be defined in the app as a component.
-Since vue-cli webpack template utilizes [vue-loader](https://github.com/vuejs/vue-loader), your component source files have a convention that separates template, script, and style ([see here](https://github.com/vuejs/vue-loader)).
+Since the vue-cli webpack template utilizes [vue-loader](https://github.com/vuejs/vue-loader), your component source files have a convention that separates template, script, and style ([see here](https://github.com/vuejs/vue-loader)).

 Now that you've added vue-bootstrap, modify `./src/components/Hello.vue` to remove the boilerplate links vue-cli generates.